koalafr/simple-comment-header/README.md

-# My Header
+# Simple Comment Header

-# Introduction

-This tool writes a simple comment header to the current window with some useful information.
+Simple Comment Header writes a simple comment header to the current window with some useful information.

 ![header](img/prev.png)